-Key generation takes place in a hardware security module (HSM) that is managed by trained and specifically appointed personnel in trusted roles.
+Key generation takes place in a hardware security module (HSM) that is operated by trained and specifically appointed personnel in trusted roles.

-Key generation takes place when necessary and must be performed by two people working in unison.
-These people are present during the entire operation.
+Key generation takes place when necessary and must be performed by at least two people working in unison.
+Separate from the requirement that three COs cooperate to enable the HSM and an SC manage physical access, a minimum of two people must be present during the entire operation.

-The entire key-generation procedure is logged, part of which is done electronically and part of which is done manually on paper by the SO.
+The entire key-generation procedure is logged, part of which is done electronically and part of which is done manually on paper by the External Witness (EW).